chinmaynema/chinmaynema.github.io/_posts/2018-01-20-Mekedatu-Sangama-Chunchi Falls.md

 </p>

 - We came back to Sangam, crossed the river and headed to Chunchi Falls
 	- There is a small right turn to Chunchi Falls from Sangam, which is quite easy to miss.
-We had to take help of some locals
+We had to take help of some locals for the directions
 - There was a walk of ~15 minutes from the parking to a watch tower, from which we could see the beautiful waterfalls
 	- There were several spurts of water from different directions.
-Obviously, the waterfalls would have been fuller during the monsoon
+Obviously, the waterfalls would have been fuller during the monsoon.
+The terrain in this part is extraordinary - sharply cut rocky cliffs with the river flowing between them
 	- Chunchi Falls are not as popular as Sangam and Mekedatu, hence you can expect solitude.
 We sat there for a while, listening to music, clicking pictures

 <p align="center">